 In the meantime, it’s back to our travel tales, little lazies!

 This is going to sound so dumb, but as we neared the end of the summer, I realized something.
-Based on our projected travel plans for the rest of 2016, I was scheduled to visit ZERO new countries this year!
+Based on our projected travel plans for the rest of 2016, I was scheduled to visit ZERO new countries!
 What the what?!

-This has been a year of returning to old favorites, which I certainly can’t be upset about.
+This has been a year of returning to old favorites.
+And I am certainly not upset about it!
 But for the past (almost) ten years or so, I’ve been kinda making it my unofficial mission to visit at least one new country each year — see Northern Ireland, South Africa & Turkey in 2015, Portugal & Scotland in 2014, and… pretty much everywhere in 2013.

 I figured my streak was over, until we started discussing our anniversary plans for September.
 Last year, we opted for a honeymoon redux in Italy, and it was nothing short of perfection.
 This year, we toyed with a few ideas, and then it hit us: Copenhagen!
-It’s an easy flight from London (less than two hours), and though Jeff has been for work a few times, he was just as eager to explore this Scandi city as I was.
+At under two hours, it’s an easy flight from London.
+Jeff has been for work a few times, but he was still eager to properly explore this Scandi city.
+And thus, our plan for 48 hours in Copenhagen was born.

 And so, a quick early-autumnal visit to both my and Margot’s newest country (#41 and #6, respectively) was born.